EUROPEAN ENVIRONMENTAL TRIBUNAL

 Art 1

-It will not exist in the European Environmental Tribunal any determination or posture that can limit the participation in its activities of people, facing to their race, gender, nationality, religion or activity.
+It will never exist in the European Environmental Tribunal any determination or posture limiting the participation of people accordingly to their race, gender, nationality, religion or activity.

 Art 2

-The European Environmental Tribunal will have, among its fundamental characteristics, that of an Observatory.
+The European Environmental Tribunal will have, among its fundamental characteristics, that of to be an planetary observatory.

 Art 3

-The European Environmental Tribunal will not establish judgments or sentences, but will provide, by all possible means to it, the support to the free communication about all facts related to the environment.
+The European Environmental Tribunal will not establish judgments or sentences, but will provide, by all possible means to it, the support to the free communication about facts related to the environment while anthropological condition.

 Art 4

-The environment will always be considered as part of culture.
+The environment, as an anthropological condition, will always be considered as part of culture.

 Art 5